varghesereji/pyTANSPEC/doc/Getting_started.md

 -   'OUTPUTDIR=': Name of the output directory.
 -   'TEXTEDITOR=': Give the name of text editor you want to use(eg:emacs, vi, vim, gedit etc).
 In task 1 and 2, The text editor window will open up and you can make required changes in that.
 -   'NIGHTLOGFILE=': Name of the log file for each night.
 This will be created in Task 0. (eg: ObsLogofImages.txt)
+-   'TIMESERIES=': Set N if you are NOT doing timeseries extraction.
+Y if you are doing timeseries extraction.
+-   'INSPECTSC=': Set Y if you want to inspect each science frame in task 2.
+If N, frame won't be open.
+-   'INSPECTFL=': Set Y if you want to inspect each flat frame in task 3.
+If N, frame won't be open.
+-   'INSPECTCAL=': Set Y if you want to inspect each argon and neon frame in task 3.
+If N, frame won't be open.
 -   'COMBINEIMGS= ': Number of images you want to combine.
 (Keep it as N)
 -   'REMOVE\\<sub>COSMIC</sub>=': Set Y if you want to do cosmic ray reduction.
 -   'HEADER KEY WORDS': Pipeline uses the certain keywords while selecting files.
 Make no change here.